russluber/predlog/README.md

 uv run predlog range "What will my commute time be tomorrow, in minutes?" --low 20 --high 35 --conf 80
 ```

-This records an 80 percent interval forecast from 20 to 35.
+This records a forecast stating that you're 80% *confident* that your commute tomorrow will take anywhere between 20 and 35 minutes.

 ### List Predictions